jasoncodes/jasoncodes.com/index.markdown

 layout: default
 ---

-Nothing to see here&hellip; yet.

-There's also not much to see yet on my
-<a href="http://github.com/jasoncodes" rel="me">github account</a>,
+Oh, hi.
+I didn't see you there.

+You'll find any code I've published at my <a href="http://github.com/jasoncodes" rel="me">GitHub account</a>
-but you might find some interesting things in my [watch list][github-watch].
+(with some interesting/useful things I've found during my travels in my [watch list][github-watch]).

-Ah, laziness.
-Where would I be without it?
-Places probably.
+I expect an actual blog to turn up here eventually.
+(Ah, laziness.
+Where would I be without it?).
+Until then, you can find my random comments and retweets on various happenings in my <a href="http://twitter.com/jasoncodes" rel="me">twitter stream</a>.

 [github-watch]: http://github.com/jasoncodes/following